 Weathering Change: Local Solutions for Strong Communities Webinar Series

-The webinar series, Weathering Change: Local Solutions for Strong Communities, has been presented by Antioch University New England, in partnership with the U.S. Environmental Protection Agency (EPA).
+The 2016-17 webinar series, Weathering Change: Local Solutions for Strong Communities, was presented by Antioch University New England, in partnership with the U.S. Environmental Protection Agency (EPA).
 View our past webinar recordings below.

 Although there is widespread agreement on the need for adapting to the changing climate, there is no clear consensus on how much it will cost, or how communities can pay for it.
 This webinar will address what the future holds for financial support for emergency preparedness and longer range adaptation planning.